gautam-lk/RyanLab_RBL2/README.md

 # RyanLab_RBL2
-Scripts and data files used for RBL2 Manuscript (Quiroz et. al. 2023): Under communication.
-(Ryan Lab, University  of Iowa)
+Scripts and data files for "RBL2 represses the transcriptional activity of Multicilin to inhibit multiciliogenesis" (Quiroz et. al. 2024): (Ryan Lab, University  of Iowa)